corporatetools/corp_pdf/docs/README.md

 1. Start with [PDF Structure](./pdf_structure.md) to understand PDFs at a high level
 2. Read [DictScan Explained](./dict_scan_explained.md) to see how text traversal works
 3. Read [Object Streams](./object_streams.md) to understand compression features
+4. Read [Clearing Fields](./cleaning_fields.md) to learn how to remove unwanted fields

 **If you're debugging:**
 - [DictScan Explained](./dict_scan_explained.md) has function-by-function walkthroughs